h4seeb-cmd/The-Nest/_posts/2018-01-12-is-intelligence-enough.md

 <div class="myDiv">
   <h2>Welcome to SkySight.
 With this feature you can find out the weather conditions of any part of the world!
-Enter either the zip code or the city name </h2>
+Enter either the zip code or the city name and get the data in a blink of an eye. </h2>
 </div>

 </body>